SCIN imparts hydrophilic characteristics to steel and other substrates, enabling a signiﬁcant increase in cement-steel bond strength and uniformity.

 For several decades, techniques for modifying the surface of steel pipes were practiced with varying results.
-In addition, these methods did not address either the hydrophobicity of the carbon steel or steel/cement interfacial bond, other than the use of surfactants in spacers and cement slurry.
+These methods did not address either the hydrophobicity of the carbon steel or the inherent weakness of steel-cement interfacial bonding, other than the use of surfactants in spacers and cement slurry.

 SCIN offers an economical solution to this bonding issue by achieving a superhydrophilic (water-attracting) pipe surface that is chemically reactive to Portland cement, allowing an effective bond to cement.

 SCIN-treated steel was rigorously laboratory tested, scaled up in two different locations in the US, and subjected to ﬁeld trials in on-shore, unconventional, and deepwater applications.
 SCIN successfully showed that it can greatly improve the bond between steel and cement, providing a final product that can withstand significant pressures in adverse conditions.

 Working with a major operator, Oceanit successfully ﬁeld tested SCIN in multiple wells in both unconventional and deepwater environments.
 The pipe treatment was applied to pipe ranging from 5- to 16-inch diameter.
 Post-job cement evaluation logs by a variety of techniques demonstrate a consistent improvement in acoustic coupling between the casing and cement.
 Acoustic cement evaluations showed a significant improvement in steel-cement bond strength and uniformity.